mmishaal/FleetsBGone/README.md

 # FleetsBGone
 iOS Jailbreak tweak to Remove Twitter Fleets

-Used as a testbed for [theos-action](https://github.com/Randomblock1/theos-action).
+Used exclusively as a testbed for [theos-action](https://github.com/Randomblock1/theos-action), since Fleets no longer exist.